-Back at the end of last August, I had an amazing time as the wedding photographer for Ghazal and Nick’s elegant multicultural wedding at Mansfield Traquair in Edinburgh.
+Back at the end of last August, I had an amazing time as the wedding photographer for Ghazal and Nick.
+Their elegant multicultural wedding was at Mansfield Traquair in Edinburgh.
 This was an absolutely fabulous occasion as two wonderful families and cultures came together to celebrate their union!

 I love when I get the chance to shoot a wedding like this—two very different families with very different wedding traditions.

 Nick is from Edinburgh and Ghazal is from Iran.
 When I told them about my documentary-style approach to wedding photography, they were completely on board!
-These two families were such a blast to capture on film, and the venue, which I have worked at many times before, was nothing short of spectacular as always.
+These two families were such a blast to capture on film.
+The venue, which I have worked at many times before, was nothing short of spectacular as always.

 Mansfiled Traquair has often been referred to as Edinburgh’s Sistine chapel and is a former Catholic Apostolic Church.
 The building features an outstanding mural scheme painted by Phoebe Anna Traquair between 1893 and 1901.
 And though the building has been renovated throughout the years, it was designed by Sir Robert Rowand Anderson in the late 1800s.

 Needless to say, the ceremony was gorgeous.
 Ghazal and her father appearing from behind the giant red doors at the beginning of the nave took everyone’s breath away—including Nick’s.
 The room was filled with so much love!

 Being late in the summer, it was a bit chilly, so we didn’t spend too much time outside.
 As soon as I took Nick and Ghazal outside for some post-ceremony portraits, Ghazal’s veil blew right over her face!
 But they weren’t too concerned—there was plenty of fun and warmth taking place inside!